Subscribe to get access

 So much has gone on in the past 12 months.
 You might not have had time to look after your outdoor space as much as you might like.
 Try out a few of these improvement tips for size if you are looking to get the most out of your garden through 2021’s final patch of pleasant weather.

 A spring clean for your garden can do wonders for its general aesthetic and feel.
-Particularly if you’ve got any grandiose dreams for your garden space – say a nice flowerbed or pretty water feature – you need to set the foundations first with a well-kept and tidy garden.
+Particularly if you’ve got any grandiose dreams for your garden space – say a nice flowerbed or pretty water feature – you need to set the foundations first with a well-kept and tidy garden as well as deer fencing to protect your goods.

 Start with the basics.
 Mow the grass, weed your flowerbeds, trim back and get rid of some unwanted plants and shrubbery and tidy away any equipment that doesn’t need to be out.
 If you’ve got a shed to put things into, great – make sure it’s properly secured with door latches and a padlock.